\[

 The solution is to introduce two independent standard normal random variables.
 Let’s call them \(X\) and \(Y\).
 Because they are independent, their joint PDF must be the product of the marginal PDFs: \[ f(x, y) = f_X(x) \cdot f_Y(y) = \frac{1}{k} e^{-x^2/2} \cdot \frac{1}{k} e^{-y^2/2} = \frac{1}{k^2} e^{-(x^2 + y^2)/2}. \] As we saw above, the total volume under any joint PDF must equal one.

-But this is a solid of revolution!
-Specifically, this solid can be obtained by rotating the red shaded region in Figure 23.9 around the vertical axis.
+But this volume can be obtained as a solid of revolution!
+Specifically, the solid under this curve can be obtained by rotating the red shaded region in Figure 23.9 around the vertical axis.